4lipeiro/SP34KN0W-live-transcriber/docs/core-components/transcriber.md

 - `pyaudio`: For audio capture
 - `numpy`: For audio data processing
 - `deepgram`: For speech-to-text API integration
+- `threading`: For handling keyboard events
+- `datetime`: For timestamp formatting

 ## Helper Functions